Starting a Career at The United Nations: The How

 - UN Volunteer Platform - Although it says volunteer, it is not volunteer per se, as the volunteers at the UN are usually paid decently - but they are very specific on calling it a monthly stipend, not salary.
 Nevertheless the amount is quite good (for example, the stipend for a national UNV in Jakarta is approximately IDR 8.000.000, and for an international UNV in Indonesia you will be given a stipend more than USD 2000/month), and even better than most entry level jobs in Jakarta (or in Indonesia!) as you are also entitled to various benefits which are basically the same as the benefits received by UN staff - insurance (some even covers your dependants!) and training allowances.
 To apply for a UN Volunteer position, you can check their website here: https://vmam.unv.org/.

 - Apply through the recruitment system.
 This method is basically the same as the other organization's recruitment method.
 There was a time when I was being skeptical and thought that these kinds of recruitment system are basically just formalities for the actual "recruitment" (re: through the insider's recommendation).
 But I was wrong!
 Although I failed many times (like MANY), I managed to be called for several written tests and interview sessions.
 So I guess I just lacked of experience or was just not suitable for the position or the post advertised.
-So this method takes approximately 2 months in total (could be longer), from the submission deadline, first announcement, written test, and then the interview.
+So this method takes approximately 2 months in total (could be longer for a professional position such as the G-level, NO-level, or the P- level positions), from the submission deadline, first announcement, written test, and then the interview.
 I will discuss it on a separate post the details of this process so that you can better understand how to prepare for the recruitment process 😊

 - The UNjobs (not official UN job portal) https://unjobs.org/